PolymeshAssociation/middleware-tests/README.md

 ## Environment Variables

 By default `yarn test` will use `docker compose up` to setup a docker environment with the latest docker image for each service.
+Look in `envs/` for supported image sets.
+Look in `scripts/setup.sh` to see the set of images under test.

 The URLs of the services under test can be set with environment variables.
 Look at the [environment.ts file](./src/environment.ts) for a complete list